Why Choose Honors@CSU?

 My favorite part of honors is the connections and challenges I didn't even realize were so good.
 Now, in my final semester, I am glad that I met professors and worked with them to build papers and research I am proud of (and can talk about in a cover letter).

-Honors Opportunities Weekly Newsletter
+Weekly Opportunities Newsletter

 Every week during the academic year, Honors students can expect a weekly newsletter that offers a curated digest of a variety of research, employment, internship, co-curricular, and/or scholarship opportunities available.
 Each week brings new opportunity.